 Any alteration made to the entry on a document should

-be signed and dated; the alteration
+be signed and dated; as per requirements in 21 CFR Part 211, the alteration

 should permit the reading of the original information.
 Where appropriate, the